 My criticism aside, I did love the characters, just wishing they were more defined and distinct and explored more in-depth especially our many minor characters.
 To add on, I’m not saying that fast paced novels aren’t good.
 In this case, I found Divergent to be highly entertaining.
 Purely entertainment.
 Not those kind of fast-paced impactful novels I was looking out for.

 “Becoming fearless isn’t the point.
 That’s impossible.
 It’s learning how to control your fear, and how to be free from it.”

 Now that I have gotten all of that off my chest, I want to end this review on a (somewhat) positive note.

 I think the only thing that impacted me was the theme of fear.
 I loved how it was explored.
 We have the Dauntless who seems to want to be rid of fear.
 They compete for the least number of fears.
 Do crazy things like jumping onto trains.
 But in actual fact, it was about understanding the fear, how it came about, how it works etc and in the end control the fear.
-There will always be fear but whether or not one lets it destroy them is their choice (sounding vaguely like the Insurgent tagline haha).
+There will always be fear but whether or not one lets it destroy them is their choice.

 And I deeply appreciated that exploration.
 In fact it reminded me of a quote from the Renegades trilogy by Marissa Meyer which goes “One cannot be brave who has no fear.”
 The Dauntless are often associated with words like brave and fearless and in this series we explore how they are actually complete opposites.
 That was especially meaningful.